-Jimmy Lovrien is a reporter for the Lake County News-Chronicle and Weekly Observer.
-He spent the summer of 2015 as an intern for the Duluth News Tribune and was hired full time in October 2017.
-Lovrien grew up in Alexandria, Minn. but moved to Duluth in 2013 to attend the College of St. Scholastica.
-Lovrien graduated from St. Scholastica in 2017 with a bachelor's in English and history.
+Jimmy Lovrien is a reporter for the Duluth News Tribune.
+He spent the summer of 2015 as an intern for the Duluth News Tribune and was hired full time in October 2017 as a reporter for the Weekly Observer.
+He also reported for the Lake County News-Chronicle in 2017-18.
+Lovrien grew up in Alexandria, Minn., but moved to Duluth in 2013 to attend The College of St. Scholastica.
+Lovrien graduated from St. Scholastica in 2017 with a bachelor's degree in English and history.
 He also spent a summer studying journalism at the University of California, Berkeley.

 - Member for

 - 3 years 1 month

 ERP Iron Ore owner Tom Clarke said he's scrapping the company's project near Grand Rapids — literally.
 Hours after ERP filed for Chapter 11 bankruptcy, Clarke said mining would be too expensive at the former Magnetation site and Plants 1, 2 and 4 are likely to be dismantled.
 "We're not going to be mining there," Clarke said.
 ERP had been trying to revive the bankrupt Magnetation operations since purchasing it in January 2017.

 A day after earning back mineral leases for one of his proposed mining operations, Tom Clarke learned he could be losing the mineral leases for his other mining company.